edgio-docs/edgio-docs/src/pages/guides/troubleshooting.md

 ##### Cached Assets Served {/*cached-assets-served*/}

-1. A requesting client sends a request to Layer0 for an asset.
+1. A requesting client sends a request to {{ PRODUCT }} for an asset.
-2. The Layer0 edge finds the asset in cache and returns it to the client.
+2. The {{ PRODUCT }} edge finds the asset in cache and returns it to the client.

 ##### Assets Served via Customer SSR Code and Customer Backend {/*assets-served-via-customer-ssr-code-and-customer-backend*/}

 This flow is where 539 errors might occur.

-1. A requesting client sends a request to Layer0 for an asset.
+1. A requesting client sends a request to {{ PRODUCT }} for an asset.
 2. {{ PRODUCT_NAME }} does not find it in its cache and examines routing rules.
 2. {{ PRODUCT_NAME }} sends requests to SSR code.
 2. The SSR code makes calls to the customer backend to get data needed for the page.
 2. The SSR assembles the page and sends it to the {{ PRODUCT_NAME }} edge.
 2. The {{ PRODUCT_NAME }} edge caches the page and returns it to the client.

-_Note:_ a variant on caching is ISR where Layer0 caches just for a few hours or days.
+_Note:_ a variant on caching is ISR where {{ PRODUCT }} caches just for a few hours or days.

 #### Allowlist Overview {/*allowlist-overview*/}